 Reading the suppliers clinical studies will also assist.
 We have a review of the BOTOX for migraine clinical study on our blog.

 There are a range of articles and publications for this subject.
 Most of these cover the complications associated with the soft tissue fillers.
 These products include HA dermal fillers and semi permanent fillers.
-The latter tends to have more complications.
-There are currently some excellent articles regarding the complications and their corrective protocols.
+The latter tends to have more associated complications.

 The Aesthetic Complications Expert (ACE) group provides clinical guidance and processes for a wide range of adverse events associated with injections.
 This includes necrosis, skin infection and the use Hyaluronidase to remove HA dermal fillers.
 Tip 2: I would recommend reviewing these excellent resources.